What is melanoma?

 - Non-cutaneous melanomas (eg, mucosal melanoma, ocular melanoma) [4–7].

 People of all skin colours with a family history of melanoma are at increased risk of developing melanoma due to a genetic predisposition .

 Melanoma is due to uncontrolled proliferation of melanocytic stem cells following progressive genetic transformations [1,9,10].

 In most cases, this genetic change is triggered by sun exposure.
 Ultraviolet (UV) radiation damages and mutates the DNA [9,10].
 In darker skin, a higher content of UV radiation-absorbing melanin is protective [7,11,12], and the use of sunscreens is not required to protect them from melanoma.

 Melanoma may also arise in areas not exposed to sunlight and in tissue other than the skin.
-The rates of these melanomas can be higher in non-white ethic groups .
+The rates of these melanomas can be higher in non-white ethnic groups .

 What are the clinical features of melanoma?

 Melanoma can occur anywhere on the skin.
 In skin of colour, melanoma frequently develops in sites that have low sun exposure, such as the palms or soles (acral lentiginous melanoma) [5,6,14,15].
 Less commonly, melanoma may occur on mucous membranes, such as the mouth or genitals, or in other parts of the body, including the brain and the eyes.

 - A melanoma may at first appear similar to a freckle or mole and may itch or bleed.